IrcDotNet/IrcDotNet/README.md

 * Talk to us on our [IRC channel](irc://freenode.net/##irc.net).

-* If you have confirmed that the behaviour is unexpected, submit an [issue](https://github.com/alexreg/ircdotnet/issues) on GitHub.
+* If you have confirmed that some behaviour is unexpected, submit an [issue](https://github.com/alexreg/ircdotnet/issues) on GitHub.